DICK'S Sporting Goods Announce - GuruFocus.com

 DICK’S Sporting Goods athletes who attend trade-in events at select DICK’S locations can simply bring their used gear to the event and it will be evaluated by SidelineSwap buying experts using SidelineSwap’s proprietary trade-in software and value guide.

 To date, SidelineSwap has helped millions of athletes trade-in and resell their used gear and is part of the larger global resale movement.
-U.S. households are sitting on 23.6 billion unused items worth $580 billion, and used sports gear accounts for approximately $20 billion of these unused items.
+U.S.+households+are+sitting+on+23.6+billion+unused+items+worth+%24580+billion, and used sports gear accounts for approximately $20 billion of these unused items.

 About SidelineSwap: